colfio/colfio-vanillajs/README.md

 - `addGlobalComponent`
   - attaches a component to the root object
 - `findAllObjectsByTag`
-  - allows to find objects by their tags
+  - finds all objects by their tags
 - `clearScene`
   - removes all components and objects from the scene
-- `sendmsg`
+- `sendMessage`
-  - sends a message to all subscribed components.
-Note that components also have this function which is easier to use as it passes some metadata from the component itself
+  - sends a message to all subscribed components
+  - each component has its own `sendMessage` function which is more preferred, as the component attaches some metadata to it

 ### Flags
 - `flags` is a bit array you can use to your own needs
-- example:
+- **example**:

 ```javascript
 myObject.setFlag(12);